 The first few questions are about you.
 Please remember you can leave out any of these questions.
-If you do answer them, please click on one answer only.
+If you answer them, please click on one answer only.

-, , , , , , , , , , , , , , , , , , ,
+n, ploade disk on one allower only.

-2) Are you a girl or a boy?
+2) Are yo ou a girl or a boy?

 Girl

 Boy

 3) Which year are you in?

+Year 7

+Year 8

+Year 9

-Year 5
+Year 10 0

-Year 6
+Year 11 1

-4) Do you have a statement of Special Educational Needs (SEN) or an Education, Health and Care Plan (EHC Plan)?
+u have a statement of Special Educational Needs (SEN) or an Education, Health are Plan (EHC Plan)?

 Yes

 No

 I'm not sure

 5) Do you have a disability that affects your everyday activities?

 Yes

 No

 I'm not sure

 6) Which of these best describes you?

 White British

 White Irish

 White other

 Mixed

 Asian or Asian British

 Black or Black British

 Chinese

-Other ethnic background - please write it here:
+Other (please specify):

 7) What is your main language?

 English

 Another language

+8) Which of the following best describes how you think about yourself?

+Straight / Heterosexual

+Gay / Lesbian

+Bisexual

+Transgender/Transsexual

+Not sure

+Prefer not to say

+Other - please write your answer here:

-8) Who do you live with most of the time?
+9) Who do you live with most of the time?

 With my parent or parents

 With another relative

 With a carer who is not my parent or relative

-9) Are you in the care of Children's Services (used to be known as Social Services)?
+10) Are you in the care of Children's Services (used to be known as Social Services)?

 Yes

-No

-I'm not sure
+No I'm not sure

 Words you hear at school

-10) How often do you hear children at school say things like "that's so gay" or "you're so gay" to describe something or someone as rubbish or boring?
+11) How often do you hear people at school say things like "that's so gay" or "you're so gay" about something or someone they think is rubbish or boring?

 All the time (more than once a day)

 A lot (about once every day)

 Fairly often (about once a week)

 Occasionally (about once a month)

 Never

-11) How often do you hear children say things like "he is so gay" to describe a teacher they don't like?
+12) How often do you say things like "that's so gay" or "you're so gay" about something or someone you think is rubbish or boring?

 All the time (more than once a day)

 A lot (about once every day)

+Fairly often (about once a week)

+Occasionally (about once a month)

+Never

+Nords you hear at school 13) How often do you hear people at school say things like "you're a lesbian" or "she's such a dyke" about someone they don't like?
+All the time (more than once a day) A lot (about once every day) Fairly often (about once a week) Occasionally (about once a month) Never

+14) How often do you say things like "you're a lesbian" or "you're such a dyke" about someone you don't like?

+All the time (more than once a day)

+A lot (about once every day)

+Fairly often (about once a week)

+Occasionally (about once a month)

+Never

+15) How often do you hear pupils say things like "he is so gay" or "she is such a dyke" to describe a teacher they don't like?